technomancy/leiningen/doc/PROFILES.md

 User-wide profiles can also be specified in `~/.lein/profiles.clj`.
 These will be available in all projects managed by Leiningen, though those profiles will be overridden by profiles of the same name specified in the project.
+System-wide profiles can be placed in `/etc/leiningen`.
+They are treated the same as user profiles, but with lower precedence.

 You can also define user-wide profiles within `clj`-files inside `~/.lein/profiles.d`.
 The semantics within such files differ slightly